browniebroke/browniebroke.com/src/posts/making-celery-work-nicely-with-django-transactions.md

 ## Closing words

 As Django developers, we are generally less used to the asynchronous way of thinking than in other programming languages, as Django does not requires us to think about that ([yet](https://www.aeracode.org/2018/06/04/django-async-roadmap/)).
-On the other hanb, Celery is asynchronous by its very nature, and it's easy to cause some unusual bugs in your application, if not careful.
+On the other hand, Celery is asynchronous by its very nature, and it's easy to cause some unusual bugs in your application, if not careful.
 By adding a wrapper around a common pattern, to expose a better API, we can make our code easier to write, read and avoid bugs.